react-declarative/react-declarative-docs/docs/concepts/state-management.md

----
-title: "How react-declarative manages form state for you"
+# How react-declarative manages form state for you
-description: "How handler, onChange, payload, and per-field callbacks like isInvalid and isVisible give you full form state control without manual useState or useEffect."
----

 react-declarative manages form state for you.
 You supply an initial data loader, subscribe to changes, and define per-field rules as plain callback functions — the library handles diffing, re-renders, validation display, and disabled/hidden field states without any external state managers or manual `useState` wiring.
 This page explains all the moving parts.